 We are a trusted authority on owi & dui defense throughout the state of Indiana.
 In over three decades of experience in defending drunk driving cases, our representation has extended to nearly every county in the state.
-Just as dui laws are different throughout the nation, it is not uncommon to learn that not only are dui laws here different than other states, but that each county in Indiana is different in terms of how dui laws are applied.
+Just as dui laws are different throughout the nation, it is not uncommon to learn that not only are dui consequences here different than other states, but that each county in Indiana is different in terms of how impaired driving laws are applied.

 Left unchecked, dui prosecutors have broad powers to put unsuspecting motorists in jail or prison.
 License suspensions can range from a minimum of ninety days to the rest of one’s life.
 In addition, alternative sentencing options are available to prosecutors & judges for dui convictions ranging from house arrest sentences to work release confinements.
 Such release conditions require dui defendants to reside in a confined facility when not working or in rehabilitative treatment.

 We do not allow our clients to be taken advantage of.
 The role of a county prosecutor is not always in synch with that of the interests of a dui defendant being sentenced.
 Too frequently, a self interested prosecutor used to dealing with a public defender or local general practice attorney will seek unreasonable punishments within dui prosecutions without regard to the impact such sentencing can have on a defendant and/or loved ones adversely effected.
 Everyone makes mistakes in life.
 Where a client’s case cannot be dismissed without the risk of trial, it is essential that your owi lawyer in Indiana ensure that any sentence is one that preserves employment, limits undue license suspensions and recognizes the unique needs of a client’s home and/or family circumstances.